 Simba Hybrid Pro review: delivery & small print

-The box makes it easier to move that having it unfurled when in the house, naturally, but it is a lot of weight packed into a small space (especially if you go for a Super-King, as we did), so be careful when handling it for larger mattresses especially.
+The box makes it easier to move than having it unfurled when in the house, naturally, but it is a lot of weight packed into a small space (especially if you go for a Super King, as I did), so be careful when handling it for larger mattresses especially.
 For moving it around once you've expanded it, there are four handles along the sides of the mattress (except on the Single and Small Double mattresses).
 It's big and hefty, but not too hard to move, in the grand scheme of mattresses.
 Simba says you should rotate the mattress once a month for the first three months, then every three to six months, and the handles help there a lot.

 Simba Hybrid Pro review: price and alternatives

 The Simba Hybrid Pro sits towards the higher end of the market when it comes to price.
 At RRP, it'll set you back £1,149 for a UK Single, £1,499 for a UK Double, £1,649 for a UK King and £1,799 for a Super King.
 Be aware though, that RRP fluctuates fairly regularly, and there are so many deals that you can basically discard it, in any case.

 In the 'high-end hybrid' market, there's a few alternatives you could consider.
 For around the same price, you could go for the Brook + Wilde Elite, which boasts similarly high build quality and excellent support, and gives you the option of picking your firmness level (soft, medium or firm).

 If you don't like the sound of the softer top layer, you might also want to look at the model up, the Simba Hybrid Luxe.
 This offers a more uniform firmness (it's quite a firm mattress in general – we'd rate it an 8 out of 10) and claims to have superior cooling properties (we didn't have any issues with overheating on either model).
 That one is a fair bit pricier though.